-St. Benedict School has been chosen to participate in DPCDSB's Student Census Pilot.
+St. Julia School has been chosen to participate in DPCDSB's Student Census Pilot.

 The Dufferin-Peel Catholic District School Board (DPCDSB) is undertaking a student census.
 All students in Grades 4 - 12 will be asked to complete an online survey that will ask them questions about their identity (e.g., gender, ethnicity and race, immigration status).
 Parents and guardians will be asked to complete the student census for their children in Kindergarten through Grade 3, as well as for students with special needs who are unable to complete the census themselves.

 The DPCDSB Student Census will be open from May 5, 2021 until the end of the school day on June 2, 2021.